NickEmma/awesome-book/README.md

 # awesome-books

 > A plain javascript project that can keep track of a list of books utilizing localStorage.
+> In this milestone, we refactored the Awesome books application to use JavaScript classes.

 ## Built With